'No work' jobs cast shadow over UK labour market

 This has engendered criticism.
 Labour party leader Ed Miliband says the contracts make some British workplaces "nasty, brutish and unfair."
 His colleague, Julie Elliott, who led a parliamentary debate criticising the contracts said it put too many people's life "on call".

 Some Labour politicians are trying to push through legislation to ban the contracts.
-But they stand little chance of success, with the governing coalition of Conservatives and Lib Dems convinced there is a place for them.
+But they stand little chance of success, with the governing coalition of Conservatives and Liberal Democrats convinced there is a place for them.

 Flexibility in hiring is viewed by many as key to employment growth, and Britain has long had easier rules on hiring and firing workers than other European countries.